 Reverend Falconer said: “I offered to do this and would be delighted to do so.
 I can only echo the decision of the court in respect of Webster’s guilt and I feel the council’s decision to grant permission is the right and fitting thing to do.”

 Meanwhile, Malcolm Webster has been seeking legal aid to contest the move, but it emerged last week that his request had been refused.

 A spokesman for the Scottish Legal Aid Board explained why: “We have refused to grant an application for civil legal aid by Malcolm Webster because it did not meet the statutory merits test.

 Mr Morris also expressed gratitude to the student led Aberdeen Law Project, which after discussion with Aberdeenshire Council, led to permission being granted without Webster’s consent.
-He said: “I would like to thank them for giving us free legal aid.
+He said: “I would them for giving us free legal aid.
 It is a wonderful project - they do a fantastic job which goes towards their degree.”

 A spokesman for the project commented: “Client confidentiality precludes us from commenting on the content of meetings between The Aberdeen Law Project and Aberdeenshire Council.
 I can only confirm that our Ryan Whelan met with the Council on behalf of our client, Peter Morris, on a number of occasions in relation to the grave of Claire Morris.”

 Responding to the news that Malcolm Webster had been granted leave to appeal his sentence, Peter said: “That is extremely disappointing.
 Now he is trying to put his guilt into question, which is ridiculous.